wenlng/go-captcha/README.md

     // ====================================================
     // Method: SetImageQuality(val int);
-    // Desc: Set quality of captcha, The range value is 1-100 compressed pictures, and the default value is 999 original pictures
+    // Desc: Set quality of captcha, The compression level ranges from 1 to 5.
+QualityCompressNone has no compression.
+The default is the lowest compression level
     // ====================================================
-    capt.SetImageQuality(100)
+    capt.SetImageQuality(captcha.QualityCompressNone)

     // ====================================================
     // Method: SetFontHinting(val font.Hinting);